awsdocs/amazon-chime-administration-guide/doc_source/phone-numbers.md

 Use the phone number management **Inventory** page to assign or unassign Amazon Chime Business Calling phone numbers for individual users, or Amazon Chime Voice Connector phone numbers for Amazon Chime Voice Connectors\.

-Amazon Chime Business Calling phone numbers can also be managed within user profiles, and Amazon Chime Voice Connector phone numbers can be managed on the corresponding **Voice Connector** page\.
+Amazon Chime Business Calling phone numbers can also be managed within user profiles, and Amazon Chime Voice Connector phone numbers can be managed on the corresponding **Voice connectors** page\.
 For more information, see [Managing User Phone Numbers](user-phone.md) and [Assigning and Unassigning Amazon Chime Voice Connector Phone Numbers](voice-connectors.md#assign-voicecon)\.

 **To assign an Amazon Chime Business Calling phone number to a user**

 1. Open the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com)\.

-1. For **Telephony**, choose **Phone number management**\.
+1. For **Calling**, choose **Phone number management**\.

 1. Choose **Inventory**, and select the Amazon Chime Business Calling phone number to assign to a user\.